oslavdev/helicopter-with-physics/readme.md

-# Flying Helicopter control with physics
+# Flying Helicopter with physics

 Developed with Three.js and Cannon.js.